Core members

 Description: Ivan is dealing with issues related to protection of cultural heritage under International law.
 He examines protection both during peace time and armed conflict which is linked to several branches of Public International Law, namely International Criminal Law, International Humanitarian Law and Human Rights Law.
 He also focuses on associations amid crimes under International law and destruction of cultural heritage.

 Mgr.
-Michala Chadimová, LL.M.
-Ph.D.
+Michala Chadimová, LL.M., PhD.

 Doctoral project: Superior responsibility and its application to the crime of genocide